t4d-gmbh/web-course-template/README.md

 Feel free to use it as you please!

+---

+_If you find this template useful, please share it with others!
+Show your support by giving it a 🌟 using the ⭐-button at the top right of the page._

+---

 ## Usage 🛠️

 You can simply [use this repository as a template](https://github.com/new?template_name=web-course-template&template_owner=t4d-gmbh) for your own project.